saildot4k/saildot4k.github.io/docs/mi/index.md

 | Models Supported    | v0-v13      | v0-v13  | v0-v13   | v0-v16    | v0-v16             | :------------|
 | Shipped FW          | 1.2         | 1.38    | 1.54     | 1.69      | v2 Homebrew        | Dev FW       |

 Quick note: of my collection, I have a Blue dot I installed into a V15 GH-052-12.
 First it did not work and was on older firmware.
 I installed into a V8 39K and updated to FW 1.93.
 After the update, the blue dot worked in the V15 GH-052-12.
-Hmm...is that max supported or max supported with shipped FW?
+Homebrew works fine for being a Matrix Infinity.
 I have not tested backups/out of region, just homebrew....

 ???+ note "Firmware/Greendot HB vs Greendot"